G-Dairo/exceRpt-singularity/alignment.md

 ```

 4. Download the dataset you want to align.
-I will download it in the InputSample directory
+I will download it in the InputSample directory.
 I will be downloading the publicly available SRR026761.sra file and convert it to a fastq file simulaneously

 ```